shakfu/pyhola/README.md

 ## Future Directions:

-- [ ] Wrap all of libdialect: after manually wrapping the core HOLA algorithm, there was a subsequent effort to use [binder](https://github.com/RosettaCommons/binder) (see below) to wrap the whole of libdialect automatically.
-While a decent portion was wrapped, there is still a good amount left to do, but progress has been slow because there is already the maintained swig-based wrapper and `pyhola` is quite stable and functional.
+- [ ] Wrap all of adaptagrms libs: after manually wrapping the core HOLA algorithm, there is an ongoing effort to use [binder](https://github.com/RosettaCommons/binder) (see below) to wrap the whole of the adaptagrams libs automatically.
+While a decent portion is wrapped, there are still a few errors which remain. (see `bind/remaining-errors.diff`)

 - [ ] Complete nanobind wrapper for a miminal binding.

 ## Binder Usage

-To use [binder](https://github.com/RosettaCommons/binder), a tool to autogenerate [pybind11](https://github.com/pybind/pybind11) bindings for c++ code, build it and use it to generat code which can then be manually fixed and tweaked to supplement the current `pyhola` library.
+To use [binder](https://github.com/RosettaCommons/binder), a tool to autogenerate [pybind11](https://github.com/pybind/pybind11) bindings for c++ code, build it and use the resulting binary to generate code which can then be manually fixed and tweaked to supplement the current `pyhola` library.

 To build and test binder